 I am passionate about the interface between policy and commerce in the music industry and its impact on the everyday lives and creative skills of talented musicians.
-Over the last ten years I have engaged in music industry issues reaching into and integrating the fields of education, technology, law and economics.
+Over the last twelve years I have engaged in music industry issues reaching into and integrating the fields of education, technology, law and economics.

 In the last four years prior to this, I led the Leverhulme-funded project from which this website originated.
 The project examined the impact of copyright law on performers’ earnings and their ability to deploy their creative skills.
 I built on methodologies developed during my PhD on the London Symphony Orchestra’s label LSO Live, drawing on interviews and ethnographic observation combined with the analysis of musicians’ contracts, case law and industry and government reports.
 While based at the Faculty of Music, through affiliation with the Centre for Intellectual Property and Information Law, CIPIL, I gained access to training resources and collaborators in law.
 This enabled me to offer rigorous findings on the intersection of music and law.

-- Acted as Early Career Researchers' Representative, contributing to and shaping Faculty board and University-wide decisions.
+During my time at Cambridge I also acted as Early Career Researchers' Representative, contributing to and shaping Faculty board and University-wide decisions.